Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Smoothness Estimation for Matérns

-The fill-distance equals the radius of the largest ball in $\Omega$ which does not contain any of the points in $X_n$.
-In the remainder of this section we consider quasi-uniform points for which the fill-distance decays with the fastest possible rate.
+The fill-distance equals the radius of the largest ball in $\Omega$ which does not contain any of the points in $X_n$, while an open ball with radius $q_n$ can contain at most one point in $X_n$.